 How Neighborhood Contractors works

-We’re built for trust and clarity — not speed, volume, or bidding wars.
-Neighborhood Contractors facilitates introductions and early coordination, then steps out after acceptance.
+Neighborhood Contractors is built for trust and clarity — not bidding wars or marketplace behavior.
+We coordinate introductions and early communication, then step out after acceptance so you can work directly.

 A contractor and homeowner shaking hands at the front of a home.

-Referral-based (not lead-based) Invite-only contractors No bidding / no rankings Predictable timing Clean handoff after acceptance
+Referral-based Invite-only contractors No bidding / no rankings Booked-out is normal Clean handoff after acceptance

 The simple flow